kuladeepperumalla/photo-albums-app/README.md

 # Photo Albums App

-> A simple demonstration of my knowledge on reusable components like Accordions, Buttons, Panel, Thunks and may more using JSON server as back end and tailwind CSS for UI and ClassNames library for more customization of classnames and facker.JS for User data, album names and loremflicker for random images generated in the album.
+> A simple demonstration of my knowledge on reusable components like Accordions, Buttons, Panel, Thunks and many more using JSON server as back end and tailwind CSS for UI and ClassNames library for more customization of classnames and facker.JS for User data, album names and loremflicker for random images generated in the album.

 <img src="./public/images/mainscreen.png">